getify/You-Dont-Know-JS/get-started/ch2.md

 | :--- |
 | `typeof null` unfortunately returns `"object"` instead of the expected `"null"`.
 Also, `typeof` returns the specific `"function"` for functions, but not the expected `"array"` for arrays. |

-Converting from one value type to another, such as from string to number, is referred to in JS as "coercion".
+Converting from one value type to another, such as from string to number, is referred to in JS as "coercion."
 We'll cover this in more detail later in this chapter.

 Primitive values and object values behave differently when they're assigned or passed around.
-We'll cover these details in Appendix A, "Values vs References".
+We'll cover these details in Appendix A, "Values vs References."

-## Declaring And Using Variables
+## Declaring and Using Variables

-To be explicit about something that may not have been obvious in the previous section: in JS programs, values can either appear as literal values (as many of the above examples illustrate), or they can be held in variables; think of variables as just containers for values.
+To be explicit about something that may not have been obvious in the previous section: in JS programs, values can either appear as literal values (as many of the preceding examples illustrate), or they can be held in variables; think of variables as just containers for values.

 Variables have to be declared (created) to be used.
 There are various syntax forms that declare variables (aka, "identifiers"), and each form has different implied behaviors.